PhilippJungemann/Python-Project--Habitz-/README.md

 Once the choice is made to "mark a habit as completed", the user is prompted to select the appropriate name from a list of the current habit.
 After that, a function is executed that marks the habit as completed for the corresponding time period and increases the counter for the corresponding streak by 1.

-If "analyze my habits" is selected, it is possible to display
+If "analyse my habits" is selected, it is possible to display
 1. All active habits,
 2. A list of habits with the corresponding streak,
 3. The longest streak of all times,